qaiik/blacket-hacks/global/README.md

+# WARNING:
+### If your account gets banned from addTokens.js I dont take any repsonsibilty, I will try to code a bypass.
 <!--
 # GUI.js
 ### a alert() based GUI for blacket (incase copying a bunch of scripts is to annoying for you.)